It’s time to review how I did on my goals for the past year so I can see what worked and what I want to change for this year.

 Checking My Monthly Vision Boards Regularly

-I try to create a monthly vision board in my Joyful Life Playbook every month, but I realized a couple of years ago that I wasn’t referring back to my vision boards often enough.
-Once I made a commitment to check them daily I stayed on track much more easily.
+I try to create a monthly vision board in my Joyful Life Planner & Playbook every month, but I realized a couple of years ago that I wasn’t referring back to my vision boards often enough.
+Once I made a commitment to check them regularly I stayed on track much more easily.

-Vision: Constantly Spiritually Connected and Growing in My Relationship With Jesus
+Vision: Constantly Spiritually Connected and Delighting in God’s Presence

 My Physical Health